-So in this paper, we will consider Einstein gravity coupled to the bumblebee fields, to get some suppressed effects emerging from the underlying unified quantum gravity theory, on our low energy scale.
-Recently, Casana et al. \cite{CASANA0} gave an exact Schwarzschild-like the solution in this bumblebee gravity model and considered its some classical tests.
-The rotating black hole solutions are the most relational subsets for astrophysics.
-In \cite{CASANA}, Ding et al found an exact Kerr-like solution by solving Einstein-bumblebee gravitational field equations and studied its black hole shadow.
-Then in the article \cite{LIALI} study the weak gravitational deflection angle of relativistic massive particles by this Kerr-like black hole.
-We in \cite{OUR}, we have presented a Kerr-Sen-like modified solution.
+Therefore, in this paper, we will consider Einstein's gravity, which is coupled to the bumblebee field to get some suppressed effects emerging from the underlying unified quantum gravity theory on our low energy scale.
+Recently, Casana et al. \cite{CASANA0} gave an exact Schwarzschild-like solution of this bumblebee gravity model, and considered some classical tests.
+The rotating black hole solutions are the most relational subsets of astrophysics.
+In \cite{CASANA}, Ding et al. found an exact Kerr-like solution by solving Einstein-bumblebee gravitational field equations and studied its black hole shadow.
+Later on, in the article \cite{LIALI}, the authors have studied the weak gravitational deflection angle of relativistic massive particles by this Kerr-like black hole.
+In \cite{OUR}, we have presented a Kerr-Sen-like modified solution.
 It has an LV parameter and the presence of plasma supplies an additional parameter.
 In this article along with the study of theoretical aspects concerning the Kerr-Sen-like black hole in the presence of plasma, we have made an attempt to constrain the parameters of Kerr-Sen-like modified black holes considering $\mathrm{M}87^*$ as Kerr-Sen-black holes using the recently obtained result of the EHT collaboration.

 The article is organized as follows.
 In Sec.
-II we study the null geodesics around the charged rotating Kerr-sen-like black hole in the presence of plasma.
+II, we study the null geodesics around the charged rotating Kerr-Sen-like black hole in the presence of plasma.
 In Sec.
-III, we study the shadow corresponding to this charged rotating black hole and how the shadow gets deformed with the variation of charge, Lorentz violating parameter, and the plasma parameter has been studied thoroughly.
-Sec IV is devoted to the study of emission of energy due to thermal radiation for this black hole and to the study of the effect of Lorentz violating parameter, and the plasma parameter on it.
+III, we study the shadow corresponding to this charged rotating black hole and how the shadow gets deformed with the variation of charge, LV parameter, and the plasma parameter.
+Sec.
+IV is devoted to the study of the emission of energy due to thermal radiation for this black hole, and the study of the effect of the LV parameter and the plasma parameter on it.
 In Sec.
-V we study the deflection angle of light with weak-field approximation in this Lorentz violating spacetime background in the presence of plasma.
+V, we study the deflection angle of light with weak-field approximation in this LV spacetime background in the presence of plasma.
 Sec.
 VI is devoted to constraining the parameters of the Kerr-Sen-like black hole with the experimentally observed quantities for the $\mathrm{M}87^{*}$ black hole.
 The final Sec.
-VI contains brief summary and discussion
+VII contains a summary and discussion.

-\section{Null geodesics around the charged rotating kerr-sen-like black hole in the presence of plasma}
+\section{Null geodesics around the charged rotating Kerr-Sen-like black hole in the presence of plasma}

-It is known that Einstein-Bumblebee gravity provides Schwarzschild-like, Kerr-like as well as Kerr-Sen-like black-hole metric.
-In Boyer-Lindquist coordinates, the Kerr-Sen-like charged rotating metric results out from the Einstein-bumblebee gravity that reads \cite{OUR}